mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 To operate the smart card changer without the overload protection module, add a shortcut wire as shown in the image above.
 Power is supplied to the smart card changer via a USB connection to the host PC..

-Download and unzip the *CalibrationApp.zip*.
+Download and unzip the latest release from [github](https://github.com/mrstefangrimm/SmartCardChanger/releases).
 Open the sketch *CalibrationApp.ino* in the Arduino IDE upload it to the control module.

 Plug in the servo motors and the servo motors move to the initial position.